This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 MAINTENANCE

-• A secondary shield can be applied after the protector called Golden Care Teak Shield.
-This product is also a water-based sealer and is applied after the protector has dried.
-This product will help bead up any rain or liquids, preventing any water marks.
-This will also assist in the clean up process after use.
+• A secondary shield can be applied after the protector.
+We recommend "Golden Care Teak Shield".
+This water-based sealer is to be applied after the protector has completely dried.
+This product will help bead up any rain or liquids, preventing water marks.

 CARE